Monthly direct debit

 You can also choose to suspend three direct debit payments during the annual period.
 You must ensure that after amending or suspending the direct debit you will still meet your expected annual VAT amount.
 Revenue can charge you interest if there is an underpayment.

-Your VAT accounting period ends on 31 October and you decide to reduce your monthly payments on 1 July 2020.
-The direct debit amounts will change for the remaining months of July to November 2020 only.
-The months before July will not change.
+Your VAT accounting period ends on 31 October and you decide to reduce your monthly payments on 1 July 2021.
+The direct debit amounts will change for the remaining months of July to November 2021 only.
+The months from December 2021 will not change.

 Cancelling a VAT direct debit